NOTES FROM THE ARTIST

 Traditional Pottery is the original foundation of SWAIA and the Indian Market.

 The Traditional Caddo pottery class I taught at East Central University turned out great!
+We had a small turnout, a couple of Chickasaws, including Dixie Brewer.
 Everyone learned a lot about traditional pottery making and made pieces to pit-fire.
 I was very impressed with the quality of pots!
 It was a little too cold for a pit-fire this time of year, but we made do!